iMammal/CytoCave/README.md

 ![alt text]( readme_images/NeuroCave_Lesion50kCroissantUMAP.png "Engram Encoding lesion Timestep in UMAP topology and color coding (left) shown alongside anatomical brain with same UMAP color coding.")

-NeuroCave [4] facilitates the comparison of structural connectomes, such as male and female group studies [5], different functional connectomes, such as those of participants performing different cognitive, spatial or verbal tasks, and to explore the brain’s intrinsic structure [1] through the visualization of connectomes in topological space coupled with clustering information.
-Given its capabilitieswhich include interactive web-based viewports for comparing brain connectomes as node-link diagrams, color mapping features for highlighting brain anatomy and brain clusters, and an optional VR modewe based our visualization of the 2023 IEEE SciVis Contest simulation data on a newly updated version of NeuroCave, called NeuroCavePlus (https://github.com/iMammal/NeuroCave/tree/Dev-WebXR-x4.1-instancing-alpha), adding a number of ad- ditional features and scalability upgrades to support visualizing and interacting with large scale brain simulations.
+NeuroCave [2] facilitates the comparison of structural connectomes, such as male and female group studies [3], different functional connectomes, such as those of participants performing different cognitive, spatial or verbal tasks, and to explore the brain’s intrinsic structure [1] through the visualization of connectomes in topological space coupled with clustering information.
+Given its capabilities, ++ which include interactive web-based viewports for comparing brain connectomes as node-link diagrams, color mapping features for highlighting brain anatomy and brain clusters, and an optional VR modewe based our visualization of the 2023 IEEE SciVis Contest simulation data on a newly updated version of NeuroCave, called NeuroCavePlus (https://github.com/iMammal/NeuroCave/tree/Dev-WebXR-x4.1-instancing-alpha), adding a number of ad- ditional features and scalability upgrades to support visualizing and interacting with large scale brain simulations.

 NeuroCavePlus is a work in progress, this prototype was developed for the IEEE 2023 SciVis Contest. (https://sciviscontest2023.github.io).

+Live Demo of NeuroCavePlus with ScuVis Contest Data: https://src.dogstarlabs.com/morris/NeuroCave/visualization.html?dataset=SciVisIEEE2023&load=0&lut=viznonet

+[1] G. Conte, A. Q. Ye, A. G. Forbes, O. Ajilore, and A. Leow.
+Braintrinsic:
+A virtual reality-compatible tool for exploring intrinsic topologies of the human brain connectome.
+In Y. Guo, K. Friston, F. Aldo, S. Hill, and H. Peng, eds., Brain Informatics and Health, pp. 67–76.
+Springer International Publishing, Cham, 2015.

+[2] J. J. Keiriz, L. Zhan, O. Ajilore, A. D. Leow, and A. G. Forbes.
+Neu-
+rocave: A web-based immersive visualization platform for exploring connectome datasets.
+Network Neuroscience, 2(3):344–361, 2018.

+[3] J. J. G. Keiriz, L. Zhan, M. Chukhman, O. Ajilore, A. D. Leow, and A. G.
+Forbes.
+Exploring the human connectome topology in group studies,

 -------------------------------------------------------------
 # NeuroCave